AY2425S2-CS2113-W12-3/tp/docs/DeveloperGuide.md

 * **AllCommands**: Maps user commands to their respective command objects.
 * **Command Interface**: Defines the contract for all command classes.
 * **Command Classes**: Each command is implemented as a separate class.
-* **Expense & ExpenseList**: Data models representing expenses and collections of expenses.
+* **Expense, RecurringExpense & ExpenseList**: Data models representing expenses and collections of expenses.
 * **Parser**: Handles user inputs and ensures validation.
 * **Ui**: Provides a consistent user interface through console outputs.
 * **Storage**: Manages saving and loading of data to and from files.